×

 Zoisite and Euclase Transparency

 Similar to their colors, Zoisite and Euclase transparency can also be used as criteria for their primary identification.
 Although transparency cannot be the only criteria for gemstone identification, it can efficiently used in gemstone grading.
-Talking about their transparency, Zoisite is Opaque .
-May be translucent in thin backlit sections., Translucent and Transparent while Zoisite is Opaque .
-May be translucent in thin backlit sections., Translucent and Transparent in appearance.
+Talking about their transparency, Zoisite is Transparent, Translucent and Opaque .
+May be translucent in thin backlit sections. while Zoisite is Transparent, Translucent and Opaque .
+May be translucent in thin backlit sections. in appearance.